tegonal/gt/README.md

 # pull the file src/utility/update-bash-docu.sh from remote tegonal-scripts
 # in version v0.1.0 (i.e. tag v0.1.0 is used)
+# into the default directory of this remote
 gt pull -r tegonal-scripts -t v0.1.0 -p src/utility/update-bash-docu.sh

 # pull the directory src/utility/ from remote tegonal-scripts
 # in version v0.1.0 (i.e. tag v0.1.0 is used)
 gt pull -r tegonal-scripts -t v0.1.0 -p src/utility/

+# pull the file src/utility/ask.sh from remote tegonal-scripts
+# from the latest version and put into ./scripts/ instead of the default directory of this remote
+# chop the repository path (i.e. src/utility), i.e. put ask.sh directly into ./scripts/
+gt pull -r tegonal-scripts -p src/utility/ask.sh -d ./scripts/ --chop-path true

+# pull the file src/utility/checks.sh from remote tegonal-scripts
+# from the latest version matching the specified tag-filter (i.e. one starting with v3)
+gt pull -r tegonal-scripts -t v0.1.0 -p src/utility/ --tag-filter "^v3.*"
 ```

 </gt-pull>